The evolution of a Rose

 I then and proceeded through versions with piano accompaniment and eventually string accompaniment.

-The CD “Songs of Solomons” includes a beautiful rendition of the alto and piano version performed in 2001 by Stephen Taylor and Jonathan Leonard and an excellent performance of the bass and piano version was given by Mark Rawlinson and Peter Lawson in 2002. (see below for mp3)
+The CD “Songs of Solomons” includes a beautiful rendition of the alto and piano version performed in 2001 by Stephen Taylor and Jonathan Leonard.
+Mark Crayton (alto) and James Janssen (piano) also performed it beautifully in 2007 - see video.
+An excellent performance of the bass and piano version was given by Mark Rawlinson and Peter Lawson in 2002. (see below for mp3)

-Transpositions of these versions were also made for tenor voice (in E minor and D minor) at the suggestion of David Barclay who has performed them on several occasions (see below for mp3s).
+Transpositions of these versions were also made for tenor voice (in E minor and D minor) at the suggestion of David Barclay who has performed them on several occasions.

 Then the tune which this poem had created in my mind took flight and became a fully formed fantasia for saxophone and strings, following a request from the bass-saxophonist Andreas van Zoelen.